 The first time it happens, you might be quick to shrug it off.
 They didn’t ask for anything too unreasonable, so fulfilling their request doesn’t seem ridiculous.
 Then it extends to the way they speak to your co-workers at meetings and how they single specific people out.
 Soon, working with this person becomes a complete nightmare.
 Instead of ignoring the behavior, you have a few options.

 An unbiased opinion is always helpful to make sure you aren’t misreading or being oversensitive to your boss’s words.
 This mentor or impartial third party will listen to your examples of bullying and discuss your options for resolution.
-Depending on what is being done, the next step might be discussing the issue with your boss directly.
+Depending on what is being done, the next step might be addressing the issue with your boss directly.

 Standing up for yourself can be a dramatic expression, but it can be a calm conversation.
-Next time your boss says something that qualifies as bullying, tell them why their words and actions upset you and allow room for conversation.
+Next time your boss says something that qualifies as bullying, tell them why their words and actions upset you and allow room for discussion.
 They might not realize how what they say is affecting your life and work performance.
-A study from Ohio State University found that even the simple action of fighting back instead of letting the bullying continue uncontested can cause less distress psychologically.
+A study from Ohio State University found that even the simple act of fighting back instead of letting the bullying continue uncontested can cause less distress psychologically.

 Talk to HR

 The best-case scenario is your boss listens and makes more of an effort.
 Sadly, that isn’t always the situation.
 They might be outraged at your allegations and make things worse for you.
-Or they may not care at all and continue as usual.
+Alternatively, they may not care at all and continue as usual.

 If this happens, escalate the matter to HR for resolution.
 Here you can discuss strategies for an improved work environment with a third-party witness.
 It also serves as a way to document the behavior in case future issues arise.

 After doing everything within your control, your next step might be to find something new.
-Instead of letting your current situation and job search stress you out, partner with Workbox Staffing to find the best manufacturing, light industrial, warehouse operations and office support opportunities.
+Instead of letting your current situation and job search stress you out, partner with Workbox Staffing to find the best manufacturing, light industrial, warehouse operations, and office support opportunities.